iampatgrady/dad-rock/songs/i dont wanna.md

 I got to go! ...

 #### v:
-Naked it in the yard when I really got to doo
+Naked in the yard when I really got to doo
 Bow my legs and go all the doggies do it too

 Waving to my neighbors and waving to my friends